zetavg/chromium-website/site/chromium-os/how-tos-and-troubleshooting/chromiumos-board-porting-guide/index.md

 ### scripts/ (advanced)

-This folder contains scripts used during build_image, to tweak the packages that are allowed on the final image.
+This folder contains scripts used during `cros build-image` to tweak the packages that are allowed on the final image.
 The scripts of interest here are

 *   build_kernel_image.sh -- Sourced by the main build_kernel_image.sh
             script for board specific modifications.